vmchale/tin-summer/README.md

   - [x] colorized output
   - [ ] find "likely build artifact" directories
   - [ ] match speed of gnu utils
+    - [x] beat the crap out of the gnu utils when using regex excludes

 ## Installation